 The clock auction employed a digital price clock starting at 0 and counting up by 2 every second.
 The computer screen showed a bidder's private value, the bidder's type, the current price of the item, and the type(s) of other active bidders.
 Drop-out prices and dropped bidders' types were reported as they occurred.
 Before the start of the auction each bidder had the opportunity to drop out at 0 or to bid in the auction.
-If more than one bidder dropped out at zero, a SPSB auction was conducted to

-10A copy of the instructions along with screen shots can be found at http://www.econ.ohio-state.edu/kagel/Externality decide the right to drop out at zero.11 The auction stopped as soon as there was only one active bidder.
+If more than one bidder dropped out at zero, an SPSB auction was conducted to decide the right to drop out at zero.
+The auction stopped as soon as there was only one active bidder.
 This last bidder obtained the item and paid the price at which the next-to-last bidder dropped out.
 At the end of the auction, the price paid for the item and the winner's type were announced to all bidders, with earnings reported privately to each bidder.
-A complete history of these outcomes was available to each bidder as well.12
+A complete history of these outcomes was available to each bidder as well.